 - Single-use packaging such as disposable containers and cups often cannot be recycled as they are contaminated with food.

-- While food waste and e-waste can be recycled, they cannot be deposited inside the blue recycling bins.
+- While food waste and e-waste can be recycled, they cannot be placed inside the blue recycling bins.
 Please refer to the respective waste stream pages to find out how they can recycled.

-- For example, plastic takeaway food containers, shampoo/detergent bottles, canned/bottled drinks, cosmetic jars, jam jars etc
+- For example, items such as shampoo/detergent bottles, canned/bottled drinks, cosmetic jars, jam jars need to be clean before they can be recycled.

 - If containers are wet, greasy or contain food, they will contaminate the rest of the items in the recycling bin.
 Give these containers a simple rinse before you put them into the blue bin.